Bios-Marcel/SA-MP_Log/README.md

 filenameformat: log-bug-day-month-year / log-idea-day-month-year / log-request-day-month-year

-You are asking yourself why am i doing this?
-Simply cause i do sometimes not check the forum but always check my pc(dropbox).

 ## Problems:

 Well, I kind of am afraid that my filterscript causes performance / memory problems since i a lot of files are being opened and closed very often, so i'd be pleased if the people who use this tell me if it causes problems, if it does i can create an extra version for u that has less possibilites but wont lower the performance (only the memory ^^) like hell.